Course Goals / Learning Outcomes

 The internet is full of tutorials and examples for the kind of applications you’ll be creating.
 Aside from the serious academic consequences, to build your projects based on these found examples would only be cheating yourself from the experience of completing the work.

 This is not to say you can’t use outside resources as guidance— the ability to troubleshoot and seek out answers is one of the learning goals of this course.
-Just think carefully about the kind of help you're looking for in your searches.
+Just think carefully about the kind of help you're looking for in things like Google and Chat GPT searches.